7 Best Short-Term Investments for Growing Your Money

 Keep in mind that with peer-to-peer lending, your money is tied up for three to five years.
 If you need access to your funds sooner than that, then take a look at the other items on this list.

 Paying off high-interest debt is one of the best short-term investments you can make.
-I know that paying off debt may not sound like an investment, but let’s look at the math.
+I know that getting out of debt may not sound like an investment, but let’s look at the math.

 If you’re concerned about the idea of parting with so much cash all at once, then consider transferring your high-interest debt to a 0% APR credit card and paying it off before the introductory interest period ends.